tgnemecek/core-website/src/collections/pages/team.md

     role: Strategic Business Partner
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1601145382/Marianne_for_CCC_dffzeh.jpg
     bio: >-
-      As an operating executive, Marianne has held C-Level roles in both large and mid-size organizations where she had oversight of the full P&L and responsibility for both Revenue and Operations functions - leading teams of over 1,000 employees.
+      Marianne has held C-Level roles in both large and mid-size organizations where she had oversight of the full P&L, including managing both Revenue and Operations functions and leading teams of over 1,000 employees.
+Her work with CORE Coaching & Consulting focuses on Executive Development, Performance Enhancement, Career Transition Strategies and coaching entrepreneurs on business strategy, plan development and fundraising.

-      As an executive coach, Marianne has partnered with executives to implement plans that enhance individual performance, drive team results, improve internal communications and accelerate profit growth strategies.
-She currently serves on both for profit and non-profit Boards.
+      As an executive coach, Marianne partners with leaders to implement plans that enhance individual performance, drive team results, improve internal communications and accelerate profit growth strategies.
+She currently serves on both for-profit and non-profit Boards of Directors.

-      Her work with CORE Coaching & Consulting is focused on Executive Development, Performance Enhancement, Career Transition Strategies and coaching entrepreneurs on business strategy, plan development and fundraising.

-      Marianne lives with her family in Boston and volunteers with Equine Therapeutic Riding Programs - supporting children and young adults
+      Marianne lives with her family in Boston and volunteers with Equine Therapeutic Riding Programs, which supports the development of at-risk children and young adults.
     linkedin: https://www.linkedin.com/in/marianneecollins/
     video: https://www.youtube.com/watch?v=wGMv6kxZgUw
   - name: Dorothy Ginnett
     role: Teacher of CORE Teachers
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1601304340/CCC_Dorothy_qgw5r8.jpg
-    bio: Dorothy Ginnett is a graduate of the Breakout Career Coaching Group and has successfully used the Balancing Act techniques to transition to a more fulfilling educational career twice.
-Currently she lives and teaches high school science in Barcelona, Spain and is a Teacher Consultant for a fully online US based virtual school.
-Dorothy is a science educator and wildlife ecologist with experience teaching at the university through high school level, with gifted to at-risk student populations.
-In addition to science classroom teaching, she is an experienced online educator, having taught virtual courses since 2004,  She has designed the curriculum for fully online graduate level science teacher courses and a fully online AP Biology course.
-She has been a regional science curriculum consultant in Wisconsin, offering professional development for science educators in 35 school districts.
-In addition, Dorothy is a Senior Online Advisor for the National Science Teaching Association.
-Her big sister, Sharon, is the creative force behind CORE Consulting and Dorothy is honored to be part of this amazing team.
-The Balancing Act holds great promise to improve educational culture.
+    bio: Dorothy Ginnett has benefited directly from Balancing Act coaching on two separate occasions when she transitioned to more fulfilling educational jobs.
+Currently she teaches high school science in Barcelona, Spain and serves as a Teacher Consultant for a fully online US-based virtual school.
+Dorothy's experience as a science educator and wildlife ecologist includes teaching at the university through high school level, with student populations that range from gifted to at-risk.
+Dorothy brings to the CORE team her considerable expertise as a Teacher of Teachers and an online educator; this includes teaching virtual courses since 2004, designing the curriculum for graduate level science teacher courses, teaching professional development for science educators in 35 school districts, and serving as a Senior Online Advisor for the National Science Teaching Association.
+Her big sister, Sharon, is the creative force behind CORE Coaching & Consulting -- and Dorothy is honored to be part of this amazing team because she believes The Balancing Act holds great promise to improve educational culture.
     linkedin: https://www.linkedin.com/in/dorothy-ginnett/
     video: video will go here
   - name: Auke van Keulen